 Welcome to the website of the Centre for Exoplanets and Habitability (CEH) at the University of Warwick.
 The CEH is a cross-disciplinary research centre that draws upon expertise from departments across the university.
 It is a collaborative project which works with both the sciences and arts in order to consider life beyond, and on, this planet.
-We are a newly formed University Research Centre looking for funding to develop our research goals.
 Please explore our webpages, and feel free to contact us if you would like to get involved.

 We are delighted to announce that Habitability has been selected as one of Warwick's Global Research Priorities (GRPs), which play a crucial role in interdisciplinary research at the University.
 The GRPs respond to complex multi-faceted global problems that can only be tackled through collaborative research excellence.
 They unite academics from different disciplines to address some of humanity’s most urgent questions, and create fertile ground for new ideas to flourish and interdisciplinary research to grow - enabling us to improve the lives of people around the world.